alexOpb/isolation_levels_in_postgresql/README.md

     INSERT INTO users (name, email) VALUES ('User2', 'user2@example.com');
     INSERT INTO users (name, email) VALUES ('User3', 'user3@example.com');
     ```
+3. Tests 2\.
+3\. and 4.\ imply that one will check them with all isolation levels (comment/uncomment).

 ### Test 1: Dirty read